SmileiPIC/tutorials/perfs_parallel_computing.rst

 ----

-Thread scheduling
+Imbalance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Without knowing it, you applied some load balancing using OpenMP threading.
+You applied some load balancing using OpenMP threading.
-Indeed, the threads will keep working in parallel on all the available patches until all patches are done.
+Indeed, the threads will keep working patch after patch in parallel on all the available patches until all patches are done.
 This is called *dynamic scheduling*.

-The default *static scheduling*, instead, assigns an exclusive pool of patches to each thread.
+The *static scheduling*, instead, assigns an exclusive pool of patches to each thread.
 In this situation, threads will only work on their own pool, even if it is an empty region.
 This obviously prevents load balancing between threads.
+It is used on grids computing function of Smilei which is naturraly balanced.

 To choose the type of OpenMP scheduling, you can use the environment variable ``OMP_SCHEDULE``, which was set to ``dynamic`` in the script